NHSDigital/uec-cm/README.md

 Improving the way that the data can be viewed and analysed/disseminated, so that decisions can be made with the knowledge of the current and future status of the capacity of the business

-This repository contains the following:
+This repo contains the following:

 - `docs/adr` Contains the ADR 'decisions'
 - `infrastructure/` Contains infrastructure related Terraform templates for deploying the app, including the installation steps.